juliatan/ethereum-crowdcoin/README.md

   - As part of this, install truffle using `yarn add @truffle/hdwallet-provider`.
   - Also `yarn add dotenv`, create a `.env` file in the same directory as the `deploy.js` script, with `INFURA_API` and `MNEMONIC` environment variables for the Rinkeby test network.
   - Load the .env file at the top of the `deploy.js` file.
 - Deploy contract to Rinkeby test network.
 In the ethereum directory, run `node deploy.js`.
 Make a note of the contract address that is returned and save to `.env.local` file in the root folder (this is what NextJS will automatically use to load environment variables).
-Be sure to prefix the variable name with "NEXT*PUBLIC*" e.g. `NEXT_PUBLIC_FACTORY_ADDRESS=xxxxx`.
+Be sure to prefix the variable name with "NEXT PUBLIC" e.g. `NEXT_PUBLIC_FACTORY_ADDRESS=xxxxx`.

 ### Frontend UI